crocdialer/KinskiGL/README.md

 KinskiGL
 ========

-kinskiGL is a set of portable C++ libraries useful for realtime graphics applications.
+kinskiGL is a set of portable C++ libraries useful for realtime-graphic applications.

 kinskiGL is currently known to compile and work for these platforms:

 * MacOS 10.12
-* Ubuntu Desktop
+* Ubuntu Desktop 16.04.3 LTS
 * iOS
-* Rasbian Stretch (Rasberry Pi)
+* Rasbian Stretch on Rasberry Pi
-* Linaro on Asus Tinkerboard
+* Linaro Strech on Asus Tinkerboard

 the basic library-structure:

 * core
-{

     * image IO
     * asynchronous networking
     * serial ports